maskarade/Android-Orma/README.md

 **This is an advanced setting for those who know what they do.**

-You can control which Query Helpers are generater for a column by `@Column(helpers = ...)` attribute:
+You can control which Query Helpers are generated for a column by `@Column(helpers = ...)` attribute:

 ```java
 @Column(